MeCareNWL: Health & Experiences of NHS and social care staff

 How is the study funded?

-This work is organised and currently funded by the National Institute for Health Research Applied Research Collaboration North-West London and the Imperial College London COVID-19 Research Fund.
+This work is organised and currently funded by the National Institute for Health and Care Research Applied Research Collaboration North-West London and the Imperial College London COVID-19 Research Fund.

 NIHR Logo